John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 I’ll let you readers do the math and see if all this adds up to what I believe is a concerted effort to drag my name through the mud 10 years after the fact.
 Why else would two 10-year-old stories suddenly surface at the top of a Google search under my name?

-Posted in Uncategorized | Comments Off on Will John L. Smith, Former LVRJ Columnist, Re-Appear in Future Newspapers?
+Posted in Blog Posts | Comments Off on Will John L. Smith, Former LVRJ Columnist, Re-Appear in Future Newspapers?

 “After Not Impressing His Honor, Government Witness Defends His Honor” – As stated by John L. Smith, DUI, Bankruptcy, Credibility of a Clown